joaquincataldo3/portfolio/README.md

-## Thanks for checking out this repository
+# Thanks for checking out this repository

 This project was deployed on https://portfolio-five-omega-49.vercel.app/

-# Tools used
+## Tools used

 React

-My name is #Joaquin Cataldo

-Full Stack Developer